Zero waste events

 Whether you’re hosting a conference, open house, business meeting or wedding, waste is an issue.
 It might sound impossible, but with a little planning, you can move toward a Zero Waste Event.

-Twelve quick tips for a zero waste/sustainable event (a good place to get started)
+Twelve quick tips for a zero waste/sustainable event (a good place to get ideas of what’s possible)

-Zero Waste Events Planning Guide (guidance and resources for every major aspect of zero waste event planning)
+Zero Waste Events Planning Guide (step-by-step guidance and resources for every major aspect of zero waste event planning)